awwx/meteor-jquery-events/jquery-events.md

     handlers = {}

-Construct a dispatcher function, which when called with an event calls all the registers handlers for the type.
+Construct a dispatcher function, which when called with an event calls all the registered handlers for the type.

     dispatch = (type) ->
       (event) ->
         _.each handlers[type], (handler) -> handler(event)
         undefined

 Add a dispatcher for this type, if we don't have one already.